Yale-Medicaid/Documentation/docs/onboarding/new_member_tips.md

 > Any thoughts on where to go from here?
 >
 > Thank you in advance!
+>
-> Lab_Staff
+> [Your name]

 ### Example 2: Revised email

 > Hi team,
 >
-> For the MCO Project, we had discussed analyzing trends in medical spend.
+> For the MCO project, we had discussed analyzing trends in medical spend.
 I started pulling data, but encountered some barriers recently (details below).
 I'm hoping to get some support this week to address the issues.
 >
 > @Colleague_1 with your experience with the data and domain, can you do a 10-15min sanity check of the preliminary findings linked here?
 Hoping to get feedback by end-of-week if possible, but let me know if that wouldn't work.
 >
 > @Colleague_2 can we set up a peer coding session to identify any programming errors?
 If you’re open to it, I can send an invite based on your calendar availability over the next couple days.
 >
 > Thank you in advance!
+>
-> Lab_Staff
+> [Your name]
 >
 > +++
 >